Saykara

 Acquisition in 2012

 Accentus is a leading provider of Health Information Management (HIM) services in Canada, specializing in outsourced medical transcription and editing.
-The company offers a comprehensive suite of services designed to enhance physician productivity and optimize value for healthcare organizations.
-Accentus serves a diverse clientele that includes hospitals, clinics, and independent physician groups across the country, focusing on delivering high-quality transcription and coding solutions tailored to the needs of the healthcare sector.
+The company offers a comprehensive range of transcription and coding services designed to enhance physician productivity and optimize value for healthcare organizations.
+By serving hospitals, clinics, and independent physician groups across the country, Accentus plays a critical role in improving the efficiency and effectiveness of healthcare delivery.

 J.A.
 Thomas & Associates